San Salvador - My Top Five Places to Take a Toddler

 As well as the opportunity for regular play there are also specialised classes that take place, usually at a small extra cost, including cuenta cuentos (story time) and craft classes.
 Make sure you sign up to their Facebook page so that you don't miss anything!

-Probably the best part of La Luna de Mateo for parents is to the left of the door when you enter.
-Here is the piece de resistance - a cafe with coffee and snacks available, a comfy couch, English language magazines and free wi-fi.
+Probably the best part of La Luna de Mateo for parents is the piece de resistance - a cafe with coffee and snacks available, a comfy couch, English language magazines and free wi-fi.

 La Luna de Mateo is definitely worth a visit - or several - with your young child.